junxit/us-congress-bills-117/metadata.md

 - 2021-02-23 — Introduced in Senate
 - 2021-02-23 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2021-04-28 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2021-12-16 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with an amendment in the nature of a substitute.
+Without written report.
+- 2021-12-16 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with an amendment in the nature of a substitute.
+Without written report.
+- 2021-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 195.